vxnuaj/Clustering/README.md

 5. Reassign each point to the nearest centroid via the euclidean distance.
 6. Repeat until no points change clusters and the $WCSS$ is minimized

-[^3]: but if the position of the clusters differs per iteration, how would we know which k is optimal? wouldn't metrics be inconsistent?

 # Hierarchical Clustering

 Won't be covering Hierarchical Clustering as it isn't near relevant to Deep Learning as K-Means is.
 I'm optimizing for deep learning.